rhiot/rhiot/docs/readme.md

 <img src="images/console-device-create.png" align="center" height="400" hspace="30" >

-The device will be registered in the Rhiot Cloud and visibile as soon as you click the `Create virtual device` button.
+The device will be registered in the Rhiot Cloud and visible as soon as you click the `Create virtual device` button.

 <img src="images/console-device-created.png" align="center" height="400" hspace="30" >